15 Minute Salmon and Zucchini Fritters

 Interested in trying a different fish sliders recipe?
 These alaska cod sliders have more of a neutral whitefish taste and are delicious topped with the homemade cranberry chutney!

-You may choose to freeze the salmon patties cooked or uncooked, though I prefer cooked.
-To do so, let them cool completely before storing in a freezer-safe airtight container or ziplock bag.
-I like to use parchment paper or fax paper to help prevent them from ticking.
+To freeze, let them cool completely before storing in a freezer-safe airtight container or ziplock bag.
+I like to use parchment paper or fax paper to help prevent them from sticking.

 Ingredients